 FEU Tech continuous to strive to remain as among the best educational institutions providing quality education in the fields of Engineering and Information Technology.
-As a testament to this, the Commission on Higher Education cited FEU Tech's Information Technology program as a Center of Development until December 2015.
+The PAASCU granted Level II Accredited Status to Information Technology and Computer Science programs until May 2020.